 Data Collection for Aspen Density by Size Class: Starting in 2011, aspen density was estimated using an aspen classification method by Jones, Burton, and Tate (2005).
-All aspen stems within 67 cm of each side of 100 ft distance tape are counted and recorded in the following size classes:
+All aspen stems within 67 cm of each side of 100-foot distance tape are counted and recorded in the following size classes:

-Size Class I = less than or equal to 1.5 feet (18 inches).
-Scan as Seedling This class size represents the annual or recent recruitment of suckers due to suckering at root buds.
+Size Class I: Less than or equal to 1.5 feet (18 inches).

+This class size represents the annual or recent recruitment of suckers due to suckering at root buds.

-Size Class II = greater than 1.5 feet to 5 feet.
-Scan as Young
+Size Class II: Greater than 1.5 feet to 5 feet.